-The Commission proposes the time block structure and location zones, once established, should remain unchanged for an appropriate period.
-As a starting point, this period could be three years unless market characteristics change widely enough to warrant reviewing the tariff structure in an earlier timeframe.
+The Commission proposes that the time block structure and location zones, once established, should remain unchanged for an appropriate period.
+As a starting point, this period could be three years unless market characteristics change widely enough to warrant reviewing the tariff structure earlier.
 We would consult before initiating a review to assess whether circumstances warranted revisiting the tariff structure.
 This approach provides stability and certainty to retailers and distributed generators.